Sun Shao (Changxu)

-Sun Shao (163 – June or July 225), courtesy name Changxu, was a Chinese politician of the state of Eastern Wu during the Three Kingdoms period of China.
+Sun Shao (163 – June or July 225), courtesy name Changxu, posthumously known as Marquis Su of Yangxian (陽羨肃侯), was a Chinese politician of the state of Eastern Wu during the Three Kingdoms period of China.
 He served as the first Imperial Chancellor of Eastern Wu from 222 to 225.
 He was not related to the imperial family of Eastern Wu even though he shared the same family name as them.

 Life

 Described as a man about eight chi tall, Sun Shao was from Beihai State (北海國), a commandery centred around present-day Weifang, Shandong.
 He started his career as an Officer of Merit (功曹) in his home commandery sometime between 189 and 196, when Kong Rong was serving as Beihai State's Chancellor.
 Kong Rong called Sun Shao "a talent capable of serving in the imperial court".

 In the mid-190s, Sun Shao left Beihai State and travelled south to the Jiangdong region, where he became a subordinate of Liu Yao, the Governor of Yang Province (which covered the Jiangdong region).
 In 200 CE, he came into the service of Sun Quan, the warlord who controlled the territories in Jiangdong.
 On several occasions, he advised Sun Quan to pay tribute and swear nominal allegiance to Emperor Xian (r.
 189–220), the figurehead emperor of the Eastern Han dynasty.
 Sun Quan heeded his advice.
 Sun Shao also served as the Administrator (太守) of Lujiang Commandery (廬江郡; around present-day Lu'an, Anhui) and as a Chief Clerk (長史) under Sun Quan when the latter held the nominal appointment of General of Chariots and Cavalry (車騎將軍) of the Han Empire.

 Following the end of the Eastern Han dynasty in 220, Sun Quan initially swore allegiance to Cao Pi, the emperor of the Cao Wei state which replaced the Eastern Han.
 In return, Cao Pi made Sun Quan a vassal king and granted him the title "King of Wu" (吳王).
 However, in 222, Sun Quan broke ties with Cao Pi and declared independence.
 He appointed Sun Shao as the Imperial Chancellor (丞相) of his kingdom and enfeoffed him as the Marquis of Yangxian (陽羨侯).
 Sun Shao also held the nominal appointment of General Who Awes Distant Lands (威遠將軍).
 When he held office as Imperial Chancellor, two officials, Zhang Wen and Ji Yan, wrote memorials to Sun Quan to make accusations against him.
 It is not known what exactly Sun Shao was accused of.
 In response, Sun Shao requested Sun Quan to remove him from office, but Sun Quan pardoned him and ordered him to continue serving as Imperial Chancellor.

 Sun Shao died sometime between 23 June and 22 July 225 at the age of 63 (by East Asian age reckoning).
+The Eastern Wu court gave him the posthumous name of Su (肃).